-No matter where you live if you’re planning a move this summer, keep in mind that most household items need climate controlled storage units.
+No matter where you live if you’re planning a move this summer, keep in mind that most household items need climate-controlled storage units.
 They are designed to protect your belongings from the damage caused by heat and humidity and to keep you more comfortable while loading your storage units.

 There’s a good chance you’ll need to rely on self storage during your transition.
 During the summer months, renting a basic storage unit might be sufficient for some items if you live in a state with temperate weather.

 Why is that?
-It comes down to science, and unless you’re a chemical engineer or a medical professional, you may not have heard of this word: Hygroscopic.
+It comes down to a science, and unless you’re a chemical engineer or a medical professional, you may not have heard of this word: Hygroscopic.
 In order for humidity to destroy something, it must be hygroscopic.

 (of a substance) tending to absorb moisture from the air.